 |

 of the Southeast.
 We are one of the few publishers of apartment statistics based

-and Tennessee, which gives our subscribers the most extensive data set of comparable
+which gives our subscribers the most extensive data set of comparable apartment

-apartment statistics available.
-The market studies are published semi-annually
+statistics available.
+The market studies are published semi-annually on each market's

+|